IAM-Ven/netlify-portfolio/content/pages/home.md

   intro: >-
     Just part Web developer / Closet Weeb / Dad / Duder trying not to piss off the internet.

+    Oh also I'm a computer programming graduate with some years of work experience under my belt.
   title: A little bit about me
 attributes:
   favouriteThing: React JS